zerodaycode/canyon-book/src/crud_mapping/delete.md

 Delete operations consists in removing rows of data from the database.

-`Canyon` provides an instance method of your `T` type to delete one concrete record at a time.
+With `Canyon`, developers can delete a single record at a time using an instance method of the given `T` type that was properly set up as an entity.

-Let's refresh our `lec` instance for the `League` entity:
+Once again, using the `League` entity:

 ```rust
 let mut lec: League = League::new(